Close×

 • Summary estimate

-These studies and technical documents must comply with a specific nomenclature and be produced in accordance with Ville de Laval's current standards and design guides.
-Here is a list of useful guides and references to help you design your project and meet the City's expectations:
+These studies and technical documents must comply with specific nomenclature and be produced in accordance with the standards and design guidelines in effect in the City of Laval.
+Without limitation, here is a list of useful guides and references for designing your project and meeting the City's expectations:

 Guides and references